 Which Type of Insulation Protects Against Mold?

 Because a lot of homes have aged, so has the insulation.
-Over the years there have been innovations in insulation, and even though there are just a few which are mold resistant, the one that stands out is spray-foam insulation.
+Over the years, there have been innovations in insulation, and even though there are just a few that are mold-resistant, the one that stands out is spray foam insulation.
+Here’s a brief overview of spray foam insulation’s mold-resistance as compared to traditional blanket insulation options:

-Spray foam insulation is a naturally mold-resistant material which is made of liquid polyurethane, which, when sprayed, expands then hardens.
+Spray foam insulation is a remarkable and naturally mold-resistant material that has gained popularity for its outstanding performance in preventing mold growth.
+It is primarily composed of liquid polyurethane, which, when applied, expands and then hardens, forming an airtight and moisture-resistant barrier.

 Our Insulation Experts Have You Covered!

-What goes into building or sustaining a safe home starts on the outside with roofing, and then works itself inward – inside attics, ceilings, walls, floors.
-Without these textiles being protected, neither are you, and neither is your pocketbook.
+What goes into building or sustaining a safe home starts on the outside with roofing and then works itself inward – inside attics, ceilings, walls, and floors.
+Without these textiles being protected, neither are you nor your pocketbook.